Thank you for subscribing

 What causes lithium-ion fires?

 This triggers a chain reaction through the other cells in the sealed battery unit called a ‘thermal runaway’, where temperatures can reach highs of 500°C. You may see white smoke coming out of the battery or device at this point.
-The battery can then explode and shower burning fragments around the room, where they can set fabrics and furnishings alight.
+The battery can then explode and shower burning fragments around the room, which in turn can set fabrics and furnishings alight.

 Sparks, flames and other violent behaviour is much more common if the battery is fully charged.
 That's why it's important to prevent overcharging by taking devices off charge as soon as, or even slightly before, they reach full charge.